From 11:59 pm on Tuesday 27 July 2021, restrictions have changed:

-- Persons receiving or providing a service from a facility which is permitted to operate under the Restricted Activity Directions (Victoria), to the extent that it is not reasonably practicable to receive that service wearing a face mask (for example, beard trimmings)
+- Persons receiving or providing a service from a facility which is permitted to operate under the Restricted Activity Directions (Victoria), to the extent that it is not reasonably practicable to receive or provide that service while wearing a face mask (for example, beard trimmings)

 - If required or authorised by law.